Home

 THE COMPANY

-Sterritt Consulting Ltd. was founded in 1992 to assist aboriginal clients with business planning, treaty and aboriginal rights research and negotiations, self-government and leadership skills development.
+Sterritt Consulting (formerly Sterritt Consulting Ltd.) was founded in 1992 to assist aboriginal clients with business planning, treaty and aboriginal rights research and negotiations, self-government and leadership skills development.

 Since 1995, we have placed special emphasis on governance related issues at the community level.
 We assist First Nations leaders and community service organizations by delivering workshops on: